 Investors should obtain and review a copy of the Credit Agreement in order to understand all of the terms and provisions of the document.
-A copy of the Credit Agreement can be obtained from the State at the address included on the first page of this Part V of the 2015 Annual Report.
+A copy of the Credit Agreement can be obtained from the State at the address included on the first page of this Part V of the 2016 Annual Report.

-Description of the Liquidity Facility Providers
+Description of the Liquidity Facility Provider

-The following information concerning State Street and CalSTRS has been provided by respective representatives of State Street and CalSTRS, respectively, and has not been independently confirmed or verified by the State.
+The following information concerning State Street has been provided by representatives of State Street and has not been independently confirmed or verified by the State.
 No representation is made herein as to the accuracy or adequacy of such information or as to the absence of material adverse changes in such information subsequent to the date hereof, or that the information given below or incorporated herein by reference is correct as of any time subsequent to its date.
-The following information is not intended to serve as a representation, warranty, or contract modification of any kind.